LiteraryWho/BlueprintForAssociation/README.md

 This project is intended to be a collaborative effort, so feel free to fork this repository, or to make push requests/comments/suggestions.
 I’ll try to incorporate feedback here as well.

+I am currently exploring a "build" process (using AsciiDoc), but tbh, I'm pretty lazy, so it might take me a while to get around to it.

 There is also a novel which introduces the concept.
 You can find a PDF/epub Copy here: https://github.com/LiteraryWho/TheClassB